 How to manage rental increases

 The next thing to keep in mind is the annual rent increase.
-“A surprising number of landlords are reluctant to put up the rent every year,” says Alaa.
+“A surprising number of landlords are reluctant to put up the rent every year,” says Monika.
 “They feel bad about asking their tenant to pay more, or they just can’t really be bothered to create a new lease.
 The problem is that by the time they realise they’re behind the market rate, it’s hard to catch up.”